rajatissar/commands/postgresql/readme.md

     phone IS NOT NULL;
 ```

-- alias :- A PostgreSQL alias assigns a table or a column a temporary name in a query.
+- ALIAS :- A PostgreSQL alias assigns a table or a column a temporary name in a query.
 The aliases only exist during the execution of the query.

 ```SQL
 SELECT column_name AS alias_name